fgremper/CloudStudio/ApiReference.md

 compareToBranch       | Branch to which files of other users your files are compared to showUncommitted       | If true, also take into account changes that have not been locally committed yet. showConflicts         | If true, for all files with a FILE_CONFLICT, additionally run a content conflict analysis.
-If false, just compare the files by their hash.
+If false, just compare the files by their hash. viewAsOrigin          | Instead of showing from your perspective, show from the perspective of the origin ("true" or "false")

 #### Example